zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 was contained in the same Blink process, and it was possible to serialize the accessibility tree for a whole frame tree in a single pass.

-Today the situation is a bit more complicated, as Chromium supports out-of-process iframes.
+Today the situation is a bit more complicated, as Monyhar supports out-of-process iframes.
 (It also supports "browser plugins" such as the `<webview>` tag in Chrome packaged apps, which embeds a whole browser inside a browser, but for the purposes of accessibility this is handled the same as frames.)

-Rather than a mix of in-process and out-of-process frames that are handled differently, Chromium builds a separate independent accessibility tree for each frame.
+Rather than a mix of in-process and out-of-process frames that are handled differently, Monyhar builds a separate independent accessibility tree for each frame.
 Each frame gets its own tree ID, and it keeps track of the tree ID of its parent frame (if any) and any child frames.

-In Chrome's main browser process, the accessibility trees for each frame are cached separately, and when an accessibility client (assistive technology) walks the accessibility tree, Chromium dynamically composes all of the frames into a single virtual accessibility tree on the fly, using those aforementioned tree IDs.
+In Chrome's main browser process, the accessibility trees for each frame are cached separately, and when an accessibility client (assistive technology) walks the accessibility tree, Monyhar dynamically composes all of the frames into a single virtual accessibility tree on the fly, using those aforementioned tree IDs.

 The node IDs for accessibility trees only need to be unique within a single frame.
 Where necessary, separate unique IDs are used within Chrome's main browser process.
-In Chromium accessibility, a "node ID" always means that ID that's only unique within a frame, and a "unique ID" means an ID that's globally unique.
+In Monyhar accessibility, a "node ID" always means that ID that's only unique within a frame, and a "unique ID" means an ID that's globally unique.